 “This fear of fraud reveals a presumption about disabled people. . .that disabled people are fakers and malingerers, or milking the system for handouts.”

 Katie Rose Guest Pryal taught at the university level for twelve years without ever considering seeking disability accommodations.
 As a law professor, she knew her disability would have been legally recognized.
-And yet, she did not “out” herself as a … Continue reading
+And yet, she did not “out” herself as a person with a psychological disability until she left academia and … Read More

 “The trends are also remarkably consistent: loneliness, depressive symptoms, major depressive episodes, anxiety, self-injury, and suicide are all on the rise, mostly since 2011.”